What do we study at TC?

 The answer to this varies from person to person.
 We have a saying that everything is negotiable, but not all things are permissible.

-When a younger students starts at TC, they generally go into an Entry Class comprising 25 students for their first 12 months.
+When a younger students starts at TC, they generally go into an Entry Class comprising around 25 students for their first 12 months.
 They will spend two thirds of their time together as a learning community working on an integrated curriculum that focuses on practicing and development of genuine independent learning skills, problem solving, active collaboration, leadership, teamwork and presentation skills.
 We of course continue to meet the requirements of the Victorian Curriculum Framework required by the VRQA.
 Individuals also choose two subjects from more than 150 electives.
 Working as part of a smaller entry group is a great opportunity to make friends amongst a smaller group, get to know their way around the school, build their Individualised Learning Plan (ILP) and develop their independent learning skills before moving into the Flexible Learning Environment or FLE as we call it.

 Flexible Learning Environment (FLE)